How to Successfully Introduce a Cobot into the Workplace

 Typical applications for collaborative robots include machine tending, material handling, pick and place, assembly, palletizing and packaging as these are all areas that tend to create bottlenecks and are often high in worker injury and quality control issues.
 Increasing productivity and reducing waste and injury will provide the most bang for your cobot buck.

 Want to see how much you can save by purchasing a robot?
-Our Robotic Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from John Henry Foster.
+Our Robotic Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from JHFOSTER.

 Determine the Workflow and Location